 I believe in a friendly, individualized approach to tutoring.
 I am more interested in teaching students strategies for learning than I am in giving them answers; and I hope to help all my students learn to study more efficiently and perform more confidently on tests.
 I am also capable and passionate about teaching students to write a carefully constructed, clearly argued essay and consider myself to be a capable editor.
 I very much look forward to working with you, and I know that together we can achieve amazing results.

-Northeastern University - Current Undergrad, English
+Undergraduate Degree: Northeastern University - Current Undergrad, English

 ACT English: 35